 For non-exclusive Content Copyrights which only generates primarily indirect cash flows, the amortization method is based on the analysis of historical viewership consumption patterns.
 We determine consumption patterns the number of viewers who watch the content throughout the estimated useful life of the content.
 The information is then aggregated to come up with a viewership trend that can support an appropriate method to amortize non-exclusive Content Copyrights.
 We generally categorize our content in the Xunlei Kankan website into three broad categories, namely movies; TV series; and variety shows and others, which include reality shows, talent shows, talk shows and entertainment news.
 Prior to April 1, 2011, we concluded that there was insufficient data to support a historical viewership demonstrative pattern in viewership of our licensed copyrights related to content.
-Therefore, we have determined that a straight-line basis of amortization over the shorter of the estimated useful lives of the related Content Copyright provides the right level of expenses attribution.
-Effective April 1, 2011, based on an accumulation of data gathered on historical viewing patterns of our non-exclusive Content Copyrights, we revised the method to amortize non-exclusive Content Copyrights over their respective licensing periods using at an accelerated rate.
-Estimates of the consumption patterns for these non-exclusive Content Copyrights are reviewed periodically and revised, if necessary.
+Therefore, we have determined that a straight-line basis of amortization over the shorter of the estimated useful lives of the related Content Copyright related to amortize non-exclusive Content Copyrights verter in viewership and the amortize non-exclusive Content Copyrights, we revised the method to amortize non-exclusive Content Copyrights over their respective licensing periods using at an accelerated rate.
+Estimates of the consumption patterns for these non-exclusive Content Copyrights over their respective licensing periods using at an accelerated rate.
+Estimates of the consumption patterns for these non-exclusive Content Copyrights over their respective licensing periods using at an accelerated rate.